Closing the Gap between TD Learning and Supervised Learning with $Q$-Conditioned Maximization: Related Work

-\textbf{Enhancing SL with Stitching Capability.} The concept of trajectory stitching, as discussed by \citet{ziebart2008maximum}, is a characteristic property of TD-learning methods \citep{kumar2020conservative,kostrikov2021offline}, which employ dynamic programming.
+The concept of trajectory stitching, as discussed by \citet{ziebart2008maximum}, is a characteristic property of TD-learning methods \citep{kumar2020conservative,kostrikov2021offline}, which employ dynamic programming.
 This property enables these methods to integrate data from diverse trajectories, thereby improving their ability to handle complex tasks by effectively utilizing available data \citep{cheikhi2023statistical}.
-On the other hand, most SL-based methods, such as DT \citep{chen2021decision} and RvS \citep{emmons2021rvs}, lack this capability. \citet{brandfonbrener2022does,yang2023swapped} provide extensive experiments where SL algorithms do not perform stitching and \citet{ghugare2024closing} also demonstrates this from the perspective of combinatorial generalisation.
+On the other hand, most SL-based methods, such as DT \citep{chen2021decision} and RvS \citep{emmons2021rvs}, lack this capability. \citet{kumar2022offline,yang2023swapped} provide extensive experiments where SL algorithms do not perform stitching and \citet{ghugare2024closing} also demonstrates this from the perspective of combinatorial generalisation.
 Then they propose goal data augmentation for SL, yet these methods may struggle with correctly selecting augmented goal, such as unreachable goals \citep{yang2023swapped}.
 Unlike these methods, we first present an illustrative example to demonstrate that the SL approach lacks stitching capability.
-Subsequently, we enhance the stitching ability of SL by embedding the goal-reaching probability from the goal-conditioned RL objective and maximizing it.
-We also observe that several recent supervised learning methods \citep{jiang2023efficient,zeng2023goal,kim2024adaptive} exhibit competitive stitching properties; however, in contrast to these approaches, our method does not depend on model-based mechanisms or dynamic programming.
-Conversely, other supervised learning methods, akin to our framework \citep{yamagata2023q,wu2023elastic,zhuang2024reinformer,wang2024critic}, have made like one-step RL \citep{brandfonbrener2021offline,zhuang2023behavior} in enabling OCBC to demonstrate stitching properties; nevertheless, their capability remains constrained.
-Our \textbf{GC\textit{Rein}SL} significantly addresses this limitation.
+Subsequently, we enhance the stitching ability of SL by embedding the goal-reaching probability from the GCRL objective and maximizing it.

+We further observe that several supervised learning methods \citep{jiang2023efficient, zeng2023goal, kim2024adaptive} demonstrate competitive performance in stitching tasks.
+However, unlike these approaches, our method \textbf{eliminates reliance on model-based mechanisms or dynamic programming for learning TD Q-value, instead leveraging the Normalizing Flows to estimate the Monte Carlo Q-value}.
+Conversely, other supervised learning methods, akin to our framework \citep{yamagata2023q,wu2023elastic,zhuang2024reinformer,wang2024critic}, have made like \textbf{one-step RL} \citep{brandfonbrener2021offline,zhuang2023behavior} in enabling OCBC to demonstrate stitching properties; nevertheless, their capability remains constrained.
+Our proposed \textbf{GC\textit{Rein}SL} effectively mitigates this limitation through maximize Monte Carlo Q-value.